arcus-azure/arcus.webapi/docs/preview/02-Guides/shared-access-key-authentication-with-azure-key-vault-integration.md

 ## 2. Use Arcus secret store with Azure Key Vault integration
 Once the packages are installed, add the secret store via extensions to the API application:
 * 2.1 Use the `.ConfigureSecretStore` to setup the secret store with necessary secret providers
-* 2.2 Use the the `.AddAzureKeyVaultWithManagedIdentity` to add the Azure Key Vault secret provider to the secret store
+* 2.2 Use the `.AddAzureKeyVaultWithManagedIdentity` to add the Azure Key Vault secret provider that will access the secret store

 ```csharp
 using Arcus.Security.Core.Caching.Configuration;